code-hike/codehike/xmdx/pages/content.md

 ---

 I also happen to have a React component for this.
 So we only need to extract the info from the props and pass it to the Video component.

+You'll see how the step changes as soon as I snap my fingers, right... now.

 Now, some of you may have noticed that this look similar to the layout of the video of this talk that I'm giving right now.